stanbaek/ece487A/docs/Labs/P1_InverseKinematics.md

 # 🔬 Project1: Inverse Kinematics

 ## Objectives
 The purpose of this project is to compare the theoretical solution to the inverse kinematics with a physical implementation on the 5 DoF robotic arm shown below.

-The purpose of this project is to compare the theoretical solution to the inverse kinematics with a physical implementation on the 5 DoF robotic arm shown in Figure 1.
 In this project, you will
 - Parameterize the robotic arm following the Denavit-Hartenberg (DH) convention.
 - Use Python to find the closed-form solutions to the inverse kinematic equations for the robot.
 - Write a Python script that picks up blocks from known locations and stacks them at a different location.